KhaleeeqAhmad/favor/README.md

 In addition, Favor also includes a forum where you can share your thoughts and ideas with other students.
 Discuss topics ranging from academics to entertainment and make new friends in the process.

 So what are you waiting for?
-Download [App Name] now and start connecting with fellow hostel students!
+Download Favor now and start connecting with fellow hostel students!